atp-team/anemone/README.md

 > Main goal of Anemone Platform is to provide a place where *Anemone Apps* can live.

-Anemone App is a tiny piece of software which can be **build by you**.
+Anemone App is a tiny piece of software which can be **built by you**.
 We have designed the Anemone platform in a way that it will be extremely easy for you to make new Anemone Apps.

 ### What is Anemone App?